modular/modular/KGEN/docs/public/programming-manual.md

 The final argument convention that Mojo supports is the `owned` argument convention.
-This convention is used for functions that want to take exclusive ownership over a value, and it is often used with the postfix `^` operator.
+This convention is used for functions that want to take exclusive ownership over a value, and it is often used with the postfixed `^` operator.

 For example, imagine you're working with a move-only type like a unique pointer.
 While the borrow convention makes it easy to work with the unique